 Compensation Committee.
 The compensation committee is comprised entirely of independent directors who meet the compensation committee independence requirements of the NYSE.
-In accordance with the compensation committee charter, the members are "outside directors" as defined in Section 162(m) of the Internal Revenue Code of 1986, as amended, and "nonemployee directors" within the meaning of Section 16 of the Exchange Act.
+In accordance with the compensation committee charter, the members are "outside directors" as defined in Section 162(m) of the Internal Revenue Code of 1986, as amended, and "non-employee directors" within the meaning of Section 16 of the Exchange Act.
 The responsibilities of the compensation committee include, among other things:

-- reviewing our Manager's performance of its obligations under the Management Services Agreement; - reviewing the remuneration of our Manager and approving the remuneration paid to our Manager as reimbursement for the compensation paid by our Manager to our chief financial officer and the chief financial officer's staff; - determining the compensation of our independent directors; - · granting rights to indemnification and reimbursement of expenses to the Manager and any seconded individuals; and - making recommendations to the Board regarding equity-based and incentive compensation plans, policies and programs.
+- · reviewing our Manager's performance of its obligations under the Management Services Agreement; - reviewing the remuneration of our Manager and approving the remuneration paid to our Manager as reimbursement for the compensation paid by our Manager to our chief financial officer and the chief financial officer's staff; - determining the compensation of our independent directors; - granting rights to indemnification and reimbursement of expenses to the Manager and any seconded individuals; and - making recommendations to the Board regarding equity-based and incentive compensation plans, policies and programs.

 Neither the compensation committee nor management has engaged compensation consultants to provide advice with respect to the form or amount of director compensation.
 In early 2018, the compensation committee conducted a survey of the director compensation practices of other companies that it considered reasonably comparable to the Company.
 The compensation committee targets cash and equity compensation for the Company's directors at the average of the peer group.
-The committee also considered the time commitment, responsibilities and related burdens of Board service over the Company's history.
+The committee also considered the time committeet, responsibilities and related burdens of Board service over the Company's history.
 Based upon the compensation committee's review, the committee recommended to the full Board that the annual compensation paid to non-management directors and the annual compensation paid to the chairman of the Board be increased, effective as of January 1, 2018.
 For a discussion of the terms of such increases, see the section titled "DIRECTOR COMPENSATION."
 The full Board ratified the compensation committee's recommendation on February 15, 2018.
 The Company's Manager is responsible for establishing the form and amount of compensation paid to our chief financial officer and his staff by our Manager.
-The Company's compensation committee is responsible for approving the remuneration paid to our Chief executive officer, in his capacity as a member of our Manager, participates in the establishment of the form and amount of compensation paid to our chief financial officer and his staff by our Manager.
+The Company's compensation committee is responsible for approving the remuneration paid to our Manager as reimbursement for the compensation paid by our Manager to our chief financial officer and the chief financial officer's staff.
+Mr. Offenberg, our chief executive officer, in his capacity as a member of our Manager, participates in the establishment of the form and amount of compensation paid to our chief financial officer and his staff by our differ and his staff by our differ and his staff by our compensation paid to our chief financial officer's staff.
+Mr. Offenberg, our chief executive officer, in his capacity as a member of our Manager.